department-of-veterans-affairs/va-digital-service-handbook/_pages/resources/design.md

 **New design patterns**

-As we've built out the Veteran-facing Services Platform, we've focused the <a title="Go to design patterns" href="https://department-of-veterans-affairs.github.io/design-system/" target="_blank">design patterns</a> on the immediate design tasks.
+As we've built out the Veteran-facing Services Platform, we've focused the <a  href="https://design.va.gov/patterns/" target="_blank">design patterns</a> on the immediate design tasks.
 This means we have not designed for every possible VA scenario.

 In your work, you may find a need for a new design pattern.
 If that happens, reach out to your DSVA contact, and we'll work together to design it.